SvHCI FAQ

 Migrating to SvHCI

-Yes, users can export VMs from any existing virtualization platform and import them to SvHCI.
-Users must first convert the VMs into a raw disk file and then import them via the “Upload disk image” feature under “Virtual Machines”.
+For other virtualization platforms, users have two options.
+They can import VMs in the standard OVF/OVA file format using SvHCI’s VM Import/Export feature, or they can convert the VMs into a raw disk file and then import them via the “Upload disk image” feature under “Virtual Machines”.
 For environments with a large number of clusters, StorMagic Technical Services can assist with scripting the VM migration for ease.
-For more information, refer to the technical product documentation: https://stormagic.com/doc/svhci/1-3-0/en/Content/vm-management.htm#Importing_virtual_machines

 Roadmap